 “Playing …Alfredo, was tall, blond, handsome Christopher Anderson-West.
 We watched Rosalinde melt into his arms, and heard his strong tenor sing serenades of all the popular tenor arias and then some.” – Singerpreneur

-Currently Christopher coaches with Maestro William Vendice in Los Angeles and studies vocal technique with Mark Nicholson in New York. (please click CV to see a full listing of teachers, education and roles performed)
+Currently Christopher coaches with Maestro William Vendice in Los Angeles and studies vocal technique with Mark Nicolson in New York. (please click CV to see a full listing of teachers, education and roles performed)

 Christopher has had the pleasure of performing in the San Francisco Bay Area, Los Angeles (LA Opera), Washington DC, Boston, Italy, England, China, France and Germany.